WideSu/banking_system_backend/README.md

 ```

 ### 3. Example Usage
+#### 3.1 Interactive python
-You can run an interactive session like this:
+You can run an interactive session like this in python interactive mode under main project directory(at the same level as requirements.txt):
 ```python
 >>> from banking.core import *
 >>> bank = Bank()